robang74/git-functions/README.md

 ---------------------

 The following list is divided for class of usage and roles.
-Only the main functions are loaded by `~/.bashrc` in the user bash enviroment while all the others are available inside the `gitshell` enviroment.
+Only the main functions are loaded by `~/.bashrc` in the user bash environment while all the others are available inside the `gitshell` environment.

 #### Main functions

-* `gitshell`: spawns a restricted shell with the git-funtcions enviroment
+* `gitshell`: spawns a restricted shell with the git-funtcions environment
 * `gfupdate`: update the installation and reload the git-functions
 * `gfhelp`: like `gflist` but in a fancier way
 * `gflist`: list the functions available
 * `gfreloadafunc`: reload a single function
-* `gfreload`: reload the functions, opt:-f reload a singe function
+* `gfreload`: reload the functions, opt:-f reload a single function

 #### Service functions